lukamb/RSSReader/README.md

 # RSSReader
-Android RSS reader with the ability to store articles for offline reading
+A simple RSS reader for Android with the ability to save articles for offline viewing.
+Because most sources provide only a description of the RSS article and link to it, the actual articles are displayed in a web browser within the application (and these are also stored).